Cecilia's Amazing Travel Tips

 1) TO DO BEFORE YOU GO:

-* if you can't decide which countries to go to: print off information from LP's Destination pages and base choice on things to see/do, cost, culture, climate etc.
+* if you can't decide which countries to go to: print off information from LP's Destination pages or flip through paper guidebooks in a library, and base choice on things to see/do, cost, culture, climate etc. And use Google Images and Streetview to see if a place appeals to you.

 * read books with travel tips (list of issues that need to be addressed before you go)